KlevissonWeskley/telaLogin/.github/README.md

 ![preview](./telaLogin.PNG)

-Projeto construído no desafio 11 do boraCodar da rockeatseat.
+Projeto construído com base no desafio 11 do boraCodar da rockeatseat.

 ## 🛠 Tecnologias